kunjmehta/cross-modal-retrieval-food-ai/README.md

 ### Structure and Acknowledgements
-The file "Step1 + Step2.ipynb" contains code retrieval results using CCA and non-linear neural networks.
-The file "Step3.ipynb"  contains code for enhancing the explainability of the model using Vision Transformers and cross-modal learning.
+The file "Step1" contains code and retrieval results using the improved representation learning pipeline and CCA.
+The file "Step2a.ipynb"  contains code pertaining to the neural network training and evaluation when trained with MSE Loss.
+The file "Step2b.ipynb" contains similar code but for networks trained using Triplet Loss with random negative sampling.

 The file "Viz.ipynb" contains code and visualizations seen in the report.

 Made as a team with [@Neil-98](https://github.com/Neil-98), Aishwarya Harpale and Linqi Xiao